ellakoa/postcard-poem/content/posts/woods-are-great-for.md

   then pretending 'like' you weren't scared with soft deep chuckles
-  For vivid imaginations and for sharing tales told in hushed whispers, mindful that the trees are very good listeners.
+  For vivid imaginations and for sharing tales tales told in hushed whispers, mindful that the trees are very good listeners.
 alignPoemLeft: false
 address: |-